Carers v Covid-19

 Staying in touch with friends and family

 The phone is great, but it’s nice to see a friendly face nowadays too.
-I’ve listed the apps that my friends and I are all finding easiest for ‘domestic’ use.
+I’ve listed the smart phone apps that my friends and I are all finding easiest for ‘domestic’ use.
 Go on, have a go, they all have ‘help’ sections and you can google how to use them too.
 Vogue (!?) have published a good guide here.

 WhatsApp and FaceTime, at least, work well on 4G (check your phone’s plan so you don’t pay through the nose for data).
 I’ve only used Zoom with WiFi.
 You’ll soon find your own favourite.